mozilla/zamboni/docs/api/topics/firefox_os_addons.rst

     Search through *public* add-ons.

-    The default sort order when the sort parameter is absent depends on whether a search query is present of not:
+    All query parameters are optional.
+The default sort order when the `sort` parameter is absent depends on whether a search query (`q`) is present or
+    not:
-    * If a query is passed, order by relevance.
+    * If a search query is passed, order by relevance.
-    * If no query is passed, order by popularity descending.
+    * If no search query is passed, order by popularity descending.

     :param string q: The search query.
+    :param string author: Filter by author.
+Requires a case-insensitive exact match of the author field.
     :param string sort: The field(s) to sort by.
 One or more of 'popularity', 'created', 'name', 'reviewed'.
 In every case except 'name', sorting is done in descending order.